 Destination management organization will be set up at destination level, which will be the leading entity to coordinate with other relevant agencies and tourism service providers for strategic planning, development and marketing of the tourist destinations.
-A detailed framework for setting up of Destination Management Organizations and their roles and responsibilities has been given in Chapter 6 of the policy.
+A national mission on destination management has already been proposed under the Policy.

 11.4.
-National and State Tourism Perspective Plan
+National and State Tourism Plan